rOpenSpain/INEbaseR/README.md

 ## Description

-R package for obtaining and analyzing open data from INE (Instituto Nacional de Estadística) API.
+R package for accessing and analyzing open data from the INE (Instituto Nacional de Estadística) API.

 ## Installation